 Continuing students are eligible to register during assigned registration periods or the add/drop period.
 All continuing students will be assigned a specific time and make-up time to register for classes online.
-Students may also register during the add/drop period (first two weeks of each semester), but this is discouraged due to limited course availability.
+Students may also register during the online add/drop period, but this is discouraged due to limited course availability.

-Students cannot register for classes after the add/drop deadline at the end of the second week of classes.
+Students cannot register for classes after the add/drop deadline.
 (See Add/Drop/Withdrawal for details.)

-Online registration via WebAdvisor is available during the initial assigned registration period and during the first week of the add/drop period; students registering during the second week of the add/drop period must submit an add/drop form to the Student Records Office.
+Online registration via WebAdvisor is available during the initial assigned registration period and during the online add/drop period; students registering after this period (on a case by case basis) must submit an add/drop form to the Student Records Office.

 Note: Online registration is not available for summer courses; students registering for summer must do so in person at the Student Records Office on either campus.